Surrounded by Time: Commercial

 In the United Kingdom, Surrounded by Time debuted at number one on the albums chart; it was considered to be on track for a number-one debut during the midweek chart update.
 In its first week, it sold 14,936 copies, with 13,243 of those being physical sales.
 This marked Jones' fourth number-one UK album in his career, his first since Reload in 1999.
-This feat also made Jones both the oldest male to earn a number-one UK album and the oldest artist ever to earn a number-one UK album with an album of newly recorded material, overtaking Bob Dylan, who topped the chart at 79 years old in June 2020 with Rough and Rowdy Ways.
+This feat also made Jones, at 80 years and 10 months, both the oldest male to earn a number-one UK album and the oldest artist ever to earn a number-one UK album with an album of newly recorded material, overtaking Bob Dylan, who topped the chart at 79 years old in June 2020 with Rough and Rowdy Ways.
 Additionally, Surrounded by Time was the best-selling album of the week in terms of both physical and download sales.
 The album remained in the top-5 after its second week of release, falling to No. 5.